Laurent-PANEK/boxmetrics-cli/README.md

 # CLI for Boxmetrics Application

-   Replaced by boxmetrics agent 👉 https://github.com/boxmetrics/boxmetrics-agent
+ > This repo is not maintain anymore and had been replaced by new boxmetrics cli write in go 👉 <https://github.com/boxmetrics/boxmetrics-cli>

 ## Installation